|

 Clear delete mark from the specified messages.

 Deletes the current message and prints the next message.
-If msglist is specified, deletes all messages from the list and prints the message, immediately following last deleted one.
+If msglist is specified, deletes all messages from the list and prints the message immediately following last deleted one.

-Takes a message list and a file name and appends each message in turn to
+Takes a message list and a file or mailbox name and appends each

-to it is echoed on the terminal.
-Each saved message is marked for
+characters appended to it is echoed on the terminal.
+When writing to

-deletion as if with delete command, unless the variable
+command, unless the variable keepsave

-Like save, but the file to append messages to is named after the
+, but the file to append messages to is named after the

 i.e., 22 lines (603 characters) have been appended to the file “smith”.
 If the file does not exist, it is created.

-Similar to save, except that only message body (without the
+, except that only message body (without the

 header) is saved.

-Similar to Save, except that only message body (without the
+, except that only message body (without the

 header) is saved.

-upon exiting via quit command.
-This is the default action for
+command.
+This is the default action for all read messages, unless you

-all read messages, unless you have variable hold set.
+have variable hold

 These command allow to edit messages in a mailbox.
 Please note,